SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Resuming an Experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If all of your data is picklable, you can use the config parameter `continuable=1` passed to the :class:`~pypet.environment.Environment` constructor.
+If all of your data is picklable, you can use the config parameter `continuable=True` passed to the :class:`~pypet.environment.Environment` constructor.
 This will create a '.cnt' file with the name of your trajectory in the folder where your final HDF5 file will be placed.
 The `.cnt` file is your safety net